-- The Grand Canal located 50 m north of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The Poddle river located approximately 200 m to the east of the site, which discharges to the River Liffey, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits which are likely to be encountered beneath the site.
+The Grand Canal located immediately north of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed);

+- The River Camac located approximately 1 km west of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits which are likely to be encountered beneath the site.

-It is estimated that 14,617 litres of cable fluid was released between July 2011 and November 2014.
+It is estimated that 355 litres of cable fluid was released in July 2010.
 It is assumed, based on information provided to AECOM by ESB, that the fluid lost was a mixture of LAB and mineral oil based products.
 Due to its high biodegradability, lower volatility and low solubility, it is considered that LABs are of less concern for adverse environmental impact than mineral oil based products.
 Given that there is potential for a mixture of both types of cable fluids to have been used at this site, potential contaminants of concern have been identified.